-Studying history at Wollongong is also about learning what it is to be a historian and what is involved in doing history.
-Each subject contains steps towards developing a sophisticated critical appreciation of contemporary approaches to historical theories, methods, interpretation, argument, and uses of evidence.
+Studying History at Wollongong is also about learning what it is to be a historian with each subject containing steps towards developing a sophisticated critical appreciation of contemporary approaches to historical theories, methods, interpretation, argument, and uses of evidence.

 History graduates follow many employment paths.
 They work in Federal and State government departments, in private enterprise, as researchers, in the media, in travel, marketing and tourism, as teachers at primary and secondary schools, institutes of technology and universities, as well as finance and service industries.
-Wollongong History graduates work in these areas and many more.

-History also builds a solid foundation for future study.
-The contemporary world of work calls for 'life long learning' and a major which develops the capacity to inquire and analyse and to communicate information, ideas and concepts as History at Wollongong will do, is one that will allow a graduate to be flexible in taking postgraduate courses.
+The History course builds a solid foundation for future study through developing the students' capacity to inquire, analyse and communicate information, ideas, and concepts.
+This is extremely helpful to the graduate in terms of taking postgraduate courses.

-The History Major is the central core of study in a History student's undergraduate Bachelor of Arts degree.
+The History major is the central core of study in a History students' undergraduate Bachelor of Arts degree.
 It will consist of 52 credit points out of at least 144 credit points, with 24 credit points being at 300-level.
 The purpose of a major is to provide a specific and coherent course of study which will allow students to develop skills.
-Each subject in the major is intended to provide an understanding of a topic, area or theme which will develop and enhance skills so as progress to other subjects can take place.
+Each subject in the major is intended to provide an understanding of a topic, area or theme, which will develop and enhance skills so as progress to other subjects can take place.

 100-level subjects require no special knowledge and are best described as survey courses.
-They will, however, provide students with a general introduction to a particular time, place or theme.
-Students will be introduced to and learn many valuable basic skills to help them build a strong foundation for their major.
-In these subjects students will be introduced to learn how to:
+They will however, provide students with a general introduction to a particular time, place, or theme.
+Students will learn and be introduced to many valuable basic skills to help them build a strong foundation for their major.
+In these subjects students will learn how to: